Interested in learning more about native plants? Here are a few resources to help you get started (and keep you going).

 Missouri Botanical Garden—An awesome reference for all kinds of plants.
 If you are debating whether or not to grow a plant in your yard, this is a go-to, unbiased source of information.

 Michigan Flora—Highly technical; a great tool for finding out if a plant is native in your area.
-Click on “Search” to figure out if a plant is native to your county.
+Click on “Search” to figure out if a plant is native to your county or to search for plants native to your area.

 Grow Native (Missouri Plant Foundation)—Lots of good information on midwestern natives, many of which grow in the Upper Great Lakes Region.
 There’s a neat section that offers native alternatives to nonnative plants.